waynodiablo/Oystercard/engineering_projects/toolbox.md

 #### - We're not sure we're learning much without a tutorial

 - Focus on giving yourself a clear objective and a way to test that you've achieved it, eg:
-  - Objective: follow the flow of data in a req/res cycle
+  - Objective: I can follow the flow of data in a req/res cycle
     - Test: diagram the flow of data using boxes and arrows for a process like going to the homepage/submitting a form
-  - Objective: do some rails by myself
+  - Objective: I can do some rails by myself
     - Test: build a small rails app without a tutorial
-  - Objective: Learn about Rails routes
+  - Objective: I understand how http requests map to Rails routes
     - Test: Explain to someone how config/routes.rb relates to controllers

 - take notes on your understanding
 - explain your learning to someone else